Healthy Homes Assessment Maungaraki

 Heating Maungaraki

-Rental properties in Maungaraki should have a permanent source of heating that can heat the living space to a minimum of 18degC, even during the coldest days of the year.
-This is the minimum temperature indoors that is recommended by the World Health Organisation for people’s physical well-being as well as their mental health.
+Rental properties in Maungaraki must have a fixed source of heat that can warm the main or largest living area to at minimum 18degC even on the coldest days of the year.
+This is the minimum temperature indoors recommended by the World Health Organisation for people’s physical health and mental wellbeing.

-The heating source needs for it to be permanent (i.e. not portable) that is, at least 1.5 kW in heating capacity, and it must have the minimum capacity for heating required for the main living room.
-A Heating Assessment Tool may be used to check if the installed heater(s) are sufficient or if you’ll need to "top-up" with a new heater.
-Open fires and unflued combustion heaters like portable LPG bottle heaters aren’t considered to be suitable heating options in the Healthy Homes Standard.
+The source of heating requirements that it be permanently fixed (i.e., not portable) with at minimum 1.5 kW in heating capacity, and meet the minimum required heating capacity in the living area.
+A Heating Assessment Tool may be used to determine if the existing permanent heater(s) are sufficient or if you’ll need to "top up" with a new heater.
+Open fires and unflued combustion heaters like the portable LPG bottle heaters aren’t considered acceptable heating options in those following the Healthy Homes Standard.

-If the heating that you provide is electric heating or heat pump, it must be equipped with a thermostat.
-This makes the heating more consistent and effective.
-For the majority of houses, bigger fixed heating devices such as heat pumps, wood burners pellet burners, flued gas heaters are needed.
-However, in some cases like apartments with small spaces, a smaller fixed electric heater might be enough.
+If the heating system you provide is electric heating or heat pump it must be equipped with a thermostat.
+This will help make the heating more consistent and effective.
+In most homes, larger heaters that are fixed, such as heat pumps, wood burners, pellet burners or flued gas heaters are necessary.
+In certain situations, like small apartments the smaller fixed electric heater could be enough.

-If your living space is already equipped with a fixed heating source, like a heat pump, then it could require an upgrade to ensure it meets the requirements.
-Certain kinds of heaters aren’t able to be used to achieve the quality since they’re either costly, not affordable to run, and/or unsafe to run.
+If your main living space already has a central heating source, like a heat pump, then it may require some additional energy to meet the standards.
+Certain kinds of heaters aren’t able to be used to meet the standard because they’re expensive, inefficient or unsafe to operate.

 Ventilation Maungaraki

-Each living space within the rental property should have at least one openable doors or windows to offer natural ventilation.
-Additionally, areas with high moisture areas such as kitchens and bathrooms must have a suitable externally vented extractor fan to eliminate moisture.
+Every living space of a rental home must have at least one openable window or exterior door to offer natural ventilation.
+Furthermore, moist spaces like kitchens and bathrooms need to have an externally vented extractor to eliminate moisture.

-A ventilation quality is all about recognising that dried air can be easier to heat and the property that is properly ventilated is less likely to be a victim of mould and damp.
+A ventilation quality is all about acknowledging how dry air is more easy to heat and heat, and a well ventilated rental property is less likely to grow damp and mould.

-Bedrooms, living rooms, dining rooms, and kitchens are considered liveable spaces.
-Connecting spaces such as the hallway are not considered liveable , and thus are not need an opening door or window.
+Bedrooms, living rooms kitchens, and dining rooms are considered liveable spaces.
+Connecting spaces like the hallway are not considered liveable and are not require an opening door or window.

-All bathrooms and kitchens and every other room of your home that has a bath, shower or cooktop, or any other water-generating appliance will need proper extractor fan systems that can be vented out to the outside.
-We offer a Healthy Homes Assessment service will ensure that there is sufficient ventilation in each livable space, including suitable extractor fans in areas of high moisture.
+All bathrooms and kitchens and any other area in your house that houses shower, bath, cooktop or other high water-generating appliance will need proper extractor fan systems that vent towards the outside.
+The Healthy Homes Assessment service will make sure there is sufficient ventilation in every living space that includes extractor fans that are suitable in areas of high moisture.

 building ventilation inspections